 Free outdoor skating, affordable snowshoe rentals, cozy sleigh rides, and more!
 There’s plenty of outdoor winter fun for every budget and every family in the Greater Moncton Area.

 Gather the neighbours, your friends, and family and enjoy a sleigh ride this winter.
-Rotary St-Anselme Park in Dieppe offers rides every Sunday until March, starting at 1pm and running until 4pm.
+Rotary St-Anselme Park in Dieppe offers rides every Sunday until March 24, 2019, starting at 1pm and running until 4pm.
 The rides last about half an hour and costs $2 per person (children under two are free).
-It may be possible to book private rides; contact 877-7904 to enquire.
+It’s also possible to book private rides; contact 877-7904 to enquire.
 The cost is $150 for a 30 minute ride; you can also rent a room on site for a reduced rate of $30/hour if booking a group ride.
 What a great winter birthday party idea!